 Solar power generation, in particular, has flourished in California.
 Grid operator data shows that solar generation can be as much as 19 percent of California's electricity supply on a typical afternoon.
-Largescale solar projects from utilities grew to about 7,000 megawatts in 2015, while rooftop panels on houses and businesses now supply as much as 3,000 megawatts, according to the Federal Energy Regulatory Commission.
-This huge amount of renewable generation has prompted concern about how to balance the interconnected western power system.
-The concern is that over time, as more renewable power, primarily solar, is added to the power grid and demand for electricity does not grow, there could be times of power oversupply especially during the afternoon hours when solar power is most productive.
-This could cause system instabilities and would put downward pressure on wholesale market prices.
-Then in the evening as the solar generation rapidly declines, replacement power would have to ramp up quickly to meet demand and to keep the system stable and reliable.
+Large-scale solar projects from utilities have grown to about 7,000 megawatts in 2015, while rooftop panels on houses and businesses now supply as much as 3,000 megawatts, according to the Federal Energy Regulatory Commission.

+This huge amount of renewable generation has prompted concerns about how to balance the system, a problem dramatically illustrated in the well-publicized "duck curve" chart.
+The chart illustrates solar generation as it grows during the day, with the potential for overgeneration, to when the sun goes down and people come home from work and electricity use goes up.
+The shape looks like a duck - a shape that bulges in the middle as daytime solar energy flows into the system, then constricts and rises steeply as solar declines and other resources kick in to meet power demand in the early evening.
+Here is a hypothetical example: